 Often, many Asian-Americans would wear buttons that said "I'm Chinese" (or any other Asian ethnicity) to avoid deportation.
 Japanese-Americans often tried to pass themselves off as such, too.

 LIFE magazine published an article called "How to Tell Japs from the Chinese"◊.
 The features of Han Chinese, who apparently represent all Chinese ethnicities in the article, are described as fine and graceful, while Japanese are described as mostly "aboriginal."
+(Ironically, linguistic studies have since suggested that the Chinese, not the Japanese, are more closely linked ethnically to Native Americans and Eskimos/Aleuts; the Japanese tend to be linguistically linked to "civilized" peoples such as the Turks, the Hungarians, and the Finnish.)

 Similarly, TIME magazine published "How to Tell Your Friends from the Japs" after the Pearl Harbor attack.